cstevenson3/srspublic/README.md

 # srspublic
 SRS public

-The public hosting for testing of SRS
+The frontend HTML/CSS for a simplified viewer of NCEA resources